Juniper/nita/README.md

 Welcome to NITA 21.7.

 NITA is an open source platform for automating the building and testing of complex networks.

+# Release Notes

+For a list of new features, bug fixes and other release details, please look at the [NITA Webapp README](https://github.com/Juniper/nita-webapp/blob/21.7/README.md#217-new-features-and-bug-fixes).

 # History